 WHEEL CORROSION AND HIGH-STRESS ENVIRONMENTS

 A recent article published on Campanellas.com underlined the dangers behind the chemical agent used in common tire sealants and the corrosive damage it causes to your wheel when used within the tire.
 When the chemical is mixed with water, it becomes corrosive enough to adhere itself to the inside of the tire.
 While the article highlighted common passenger vehicle sealants, the same principle reaction occurs with common tire sealants in high-stress environments.

 However, this corrosion is amplified and essentially eats away at the wheel once operating conditions become demanding as the sealant compound turns acidic with prolonged exposure to heat.
 That would mean not only a damaged wheel, but higher operating costs and more downtime for fleet managers.

 HOW OUR SEALANTS ARE DIFFERENT

-ECO SEAL from IMI has been repeatedly validated to seal the inside of a tire without causing any of these issues.
+ECO SEAL has been repeatedly validated to seal the inside of a tire without causing any of these issues.
 In fact, ECO SEAL not only repairs and protects your tire from 2X more punctures than leading competition, but it also prevents degradation of the tire’s inner liner.

 However, the most impressive advantage of using ECO SEAL is its scientifically proven resistance to corrosion.
 Most sealants have a glycol base, which becomes extremely acidic when exposed to high heat and repetitious cycles.

-For extreme operating applications, ECO SEAL from IMI is built to maintain non-corrosive pH levels with 7x more corrosion resistance than leading competitive sealants.
+For extreme operating applications, ECO SEAL is built to maintain non-corrosive pH levels with 7x more corrosion resistance than leading competitive sealants.

 Even after 1700+ hours of high temperatures and the most extreme conditions, ECO SEAL protected the tire from air loss and did not corrode the wheel.

 Rigorous testing is what sets our products apart.
 They are scientifically proven to keep your customers on the road, saving you time and money – and our sealants are no exception.